Medicare-Supplementary Medical Insurance (93.774)

 Applicant Eligibility

-All persons who are eligible for hospital insurance benefits (see 93.773) and persons age 65 and older who reside in the United States and are either citizens or aliens lawfully admitted for permanent residence who have resided in the United States continuously during the five years immediately preceding the month in the application for enrollment is filed, may voluntarily enroll for supplementary medical insurance (SMI).
-The beneficiary pays a monthly premium.
-In calendar year 2003, the base premium is $58.70.
-Some States and other third parties may pay the premium on behalf of qualifying individuals.
+All persons who are eligible for premium-free hospital insurance benefits (see 93.773), and persons age 65 and older who reside in the United States and are either citizens or aliens lawfully admitted for permanent residence who have resided in the United States continuously during the five years immediately preceding the month in which the application for enrollment is filed, may voluntarily enroll for Part B supplementary medical insurance (SMI).
+The beneficiary pays a monthly premium and an annual deductible.
+Beginning in calendar year 2008, the Part B premiums have been set based upon beneficiary income.
+The calendar year 2019 premiums range from $135.50 to $460.50 per month.
+The annual deductible is $185.00.
+Some States and other third parties may pay the SMI PART B premium on behalf of qualifying individuals.

 Beneficiary Eligibility